jsibbold/zoomage/README.md

 # zoomage
 A simple pinch-to-zoom ImageView library for Android with an emphasis on a smooth and natural feel.
+Great for personal image gallery experiences.

 [![Build Status](https://travis-ci.org/jsibbold/zoomage.svg?branch=master)](https://travis-ci.org/jsibbold/zoomage)